Killing of Kawaski Trawick: Killing

-On 14 April 2019 Trawick called 911 saying that he was locked out his house, where there was food cooking on the hob, and claimed there was a fire.
+On 14 April 2019 Trawick called 911 saying that he was locked out of his house, where there was food cooking on the hob, and claimed there was a fire.
 Firefighters left after letting him back into his home.
-The police were called that evening by the apartment's superintendent and a security guard who said Trawick was annoying neighbors by banging on doors holding a serrated bread knife and a broomstick.

-When NYPD officers Brendan Thompson and Herbert Davis approached his apartment, Davis knocked on his door, and when nobody answered, he knocked again and went on to open Trawick's front door.
-Trawick was found distressed, standing near his stove, and holding both the serrated knife and the broomstick, asking the officers repeatedly why they were in his home.
-The officers did not respond and asked him to put away his knife; Trawick in turn replied that he had a knife because he was cooking.
+That evening, police were called by the apartment's superintendent and a security guard who said Trawick had been banging on neighbors' doors holding a serrated bread knife and a broomstick.
+The security guard had told 911 that Trawick was "losing his mind".
+Two NYPD officers were dispatched to the scene: Herbert Davis, a black officer with close to sixteen years on the force, and Brendan Thompson, a white officer with three years on the force.
+Davis approached Trawick's apartment, knocked on the door, and when nobody answered, knocked again and pushed the door ajar in the process.
+Trawick was found distressed, standing near his stove, holding both the serrated knife and the broomstick, asking the officers repeatedly why they were in his home.
+At this point, Davis drew his baton and Thompson drew his taser.
+The officers did not answer his question but asked him repeatedly to put down his knife; Trawick in turn replied that he had a knife because he was cooking.

-Officer Davis, Black and more experienced, repeatedly tried to stop his white and less experienced partner from using force and told him "We ain’t gonna tase him".
-He walked away to turn off a radio before turning to the officers and asking again why they were in his house.
-Officer Thompson tased Trawick, knocking him down, and dropped his taser.
-Trawick recovered enraged, screamed at the officers and ran towards them.
+Davis repeatedly tried to stop his less experienced partner from using force and told him "We ain’t gonna tase him".
+Trawick walked away to turn off a radio before turning to the officers and asking again why they were in his house.
+After repeatedly refusing to put down the knife, Trawick began to gesticulate and mutter to himself.
+Thompson tased Trawick, knocking him down, and dropped his taser.
+Trawick recovered enraged, screamed at the officers "I'm gonna kill you all!
+Get out!" and ran at them, knife in hand.